microsoft/PowerToys/README.md

 ### 0.80 - March 2024 Update

 In this release, we focused on stability and improvements.
-The next release is planned to be released during Microsoft Build 2024.
+The next release is planned to be released during [Microsoft Build 2024](https://build.microsoft.com/) (late May).

 **Highlights**